-Mingle with colourful butterflies, see extraordinary art, find out about the history of underwear, explore the fashion of three royal women, enjoy the unsung hero's of engineering and so much more.
+Great exhibitions in South Kensington, London.
+Come face to face with Robots, see extraordinary art, marvel at extraordinary wildlife photography, explore the fashion of three royal women, enjoy the life and work of John Lockwood Kipling and so much more.

 From intimate portraits to dramatic landscapes, see how photographers' passion for the natural world produces startling images.
 This year’s competition attracted almost 50,000 entries.

 This display highlights the work of Contemporary British Silversmiths.
 It includes some of the best silversmiths practising in Britain today.

 Commemorating the centenary of the Battle of the Somme and the huge medical and human impact of wounding during and beyond the First World War.